MidoAhmed/explore-design-system/README.md

 Let's explore the 2nd option:
 When it comes to use an existing UI library it's not always easy to customize to fit our design system's needs.

-> So what are the different approaches to customize or extend or workarounds to use an existing UI library ?
+> So what are the different approaches to customize/extend an existing UI library to fit my requirements ?

-- **find a themeable library (that supports theming) and adapt to your needs** - work in progress : Need to POC this approach
+- **find a themeable library (that supports theming) and adapt it to your needs** -
-- **find a library that you can use as a foundation and build on top** - work in progress : Need to POC this approach
+- **find a library that you can use as a foundation and build on top** -
-- **Headless components / Unstyled components** - work in progress : Need to POC this approach
+- **Headless components / Unstyled components** -

 - Find other approaches...

 the objective is to POC the different approaches and find the best approach that fits our needs considering the following criteria :